Is Endeavour Silver Corp. (EXK) a Keeper?

 Endeavour Silver Corp.
-(NYSE:EXK) went down by -1.26% from its latest closing price compared to the recent 1-year high of $7.76.
-The company’s stock price has collected 12.02% of gains in the last five trading sessions.
+(NYSE:EXK) went down by -7.50% from its latest closing price compared to the recent 1-year high of $7.76.
+The company’s stock price has collected -20.29% of loss in the last five trading sessions.

 Is It Worth Investing in Endeavour Silver Corp.
 (NYSE :EXK) Right Now?